asmodeus812/elearning/java-se-study/java-ocp/ocp-practice/8-practice-questions.md

 40. Which is not a true statement about the Period class?

-TODO:
+Period is is year,month or day based, just as `LocalDate` it is meant to serve as a representative of relative time, a counter part to the local date, the duration however is the one that represents a relative duration, it is in the name it is the counter part of `LocalTime`.

 A. A Period is immutable.
 B. A Period is typically used for adding or subtracting time from dates.
-C. You can create a Period representing 2 minutes.
+C. `You can create a Period representing 2 minutes.`
 D. You can create a Period representing 5 years